 - Are there quantity limits to how much medication you can get at one time?

-- Are you required to try a lower cost drug before the plan will cover a prescribed, more expensive drug?
+- Are you required to try a lower cost drug before the plan covers a prescribed, more expensive medication?

 Part D Convenience